Breadcrumb

 - share best practices in ethics and feedback on pertinent genetic findings to patients and relatives

 The Task Force meets monthly by Zoom, alternating between scientific presentations and business meetings.
-They have active working groups focusing on topics such as clinical phenotyping, scleroderma-associated PAH, variant curation and TBX4 syndrome.
 If you’re interested in joining this Task Force, please get in touch.

 Publications and achievements: